 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment ACCESS TO COMMUNITY FACILITIES AND SERVICES Policy LU-11.1 Connectivity Create pedestrian and bicycle access between new developments and community facilities.
 Review existing neighborhood circulation to improve safety and access for students to walk and bike to schools, parks, and community facilities such as the library.
-Community Development - Planning, Public Works - Development Services and Transportation General Fund Con.
-No action required at tis time.
+Community Development - Planning, Public Works - Development Services and Transportation General Fund No action required at tis time.
 Ongoing implemenation via implementation of the Bicycle and Pedestrian Master Plans and during project review/approval.
 ACCESS TO COMMUNITY FACILITIES AND SERVICES Policy LU-11.2 De Anza College Allow land uses not traditionally considered part of a college to be built at De Anza College, provided such uses integrate the campus into the community, provide facilities and services not offered in the City and/or alleviate impacts created by the college.
-City Manager General Fund Con.
+General Fund Con.
 Not an action item.
 Staff supports the incorporation of such uses as the opportunity presents itself.
 HILLSIDES Policy LU-12.1 Land Use Regulations Establish and maintain building and development standards for hillsides that ensure hillside protection.
 Community Development - Planning and Building, Public Works - Development Services General Fund Con.
 Not an action item.
 Ongoing implementation via the Municipal Code and project review/approval.
-HILLSIDES Strategy LU- 12.1.1 Ordinance and Development Review Through building regulations and development review, limit development on ridgelines, hazardous geological areas and steep slopes.
-Control colors and materials and minimize the illumination of outdoor lighting.
-Reduce visible building mass with measures including, stepping structures down the hillside, following natural contours, and limiting the height and mass of the wall plane facing the valley floor.
+HILLSIDES Strategy LU- 12.1.1 Ordinance and Development Review following natural contours, and limiting the height and mass of the wall plane facing the valley floor.
 Community Development - Planning and Building, Public Works - Development Services General Fund Con.
 Not an action item.
 Ongoing implementation via the Municipal Code rdinance project review/approval.
 HILLSIDES Strategy LU- 12.1.2 Slope-Density Formula Apply a slope-density formula to very low intensity residential development in the hillsides.
 Density shall be calculated based on the foothill modified, foothill modified 1/2 acre and the 5-20 acre slope density formula.
 Actual lot sizes and development areas will be determined through zoning ordinances, clustering and identification of significant natural features and geological constraints.
 Community Development - Planning General Fund Con.
 Not an action item.
 Ongoing implementation via Appendix F of the General Plan and the Land Use Map.
 HILLSIDES Strategy LU- 12.1.3 1976 General Plan - Previously Designated Very Low Density: Semi-Rural 5-Acre Properties previously designated Very Low-Density Residential: Semi-Rural 5-Acre per the 1976 General Plan may be subdivided using that formula.
 Properties that have already been since subdivided in conformance with the above designation have no further subdivision potential for residential purposes.
 Community Development - Planning General Fund, Development Fees Con.
 Not an action item.
 All properties within this category have now sub-divided.
 And no other potential for further subdivision exists.
-HILLSIDES Strategy LU- 12.1.4 Existing Lots in Foothill Modified and Foothill Modified 1/2-Acre Slope Density Designations Require discretionary review with a hillside exception for hillside or R1 properties if development is Community General Fund, Development Fees Con.
+HILLSIDES Strategy LU- 12.1.4 Existing Lots in Foothill Modified and Foothill Modified 1/2-Acre Slope Density Designations Require discretionary review with a hillside exception for hillside or R1 properties if development is proposed on substandard parcels on slopes per the R1 and RHS zoning.
+Community Development - Planning General Fund, Development Fees Con.
 Not an action item.
 Ongoing implementation via the Municipal Code.
-HILLSIDES Policy LU-12.2 Clustering Subdivisions Cluster lots in major subdivisions and encourage clustering in minor subdivisions, for projects in the 5-20 acre slope density designation.
-Reserve 90 percent of the land in private open space to protect the unique characteristics of the hillsides from adverse environmental impacts.
-Keep the open space areas contiguous as much as possible.
-Community Development - Planning General Fund Con.
-Not an action item.
+HILLSIDES Policy LU-12.2 Clustering Subdivisions Community Development - Planning General Fund Not an action item.
 Ongoing implementation during project review/approval.